MITRE ATT&CK KILL CHAIN

-- One-click searches directly from Sankey, Time Graph or Critical Alerts log auto populates the query request, simplifying the process of locating PCAP files
+- One-click searches directly from Dashboard areas: ATT&CK Matrix, Capture Data Graph or Critical Alerts.
+Searches auto-populate with the query request per user context, simplifying the process of finding and viewing critical events and associated PCAP files

-- Packet Continuum allows sessions, packets, alerts data and DPI data to be viewed without external tools or downloading to the local system.
+- Packet Continuum has remote viewers for sessions, packets, IoC events, and even previews for detected files.
+Data can be viewed without external tools or downloading to the local system.
 Besides viewing, user also has the capability to create more concentrated and focused searches from the view data available.

-- Comprehensive Log Manager screen with tabs for each log type, allowing instant search and correlation with PCAP and IPFIX flow records
+- Comprehensive Case Manager screen with tabs for each IoC policy type, allowing instant search and correlation with PCAP and IPFIX flow records

 - Control of multiple clusters in a global-dispersed federation of capture systems

 Packet Continuum deploys on a wide range of rackmount and desktop common hardware platforms, from cost-effective sensor/recorders to enterprise-class servers.
 It is uniquely cost-effective when deployed at scale.
 Examples of how packet Continuum can scale include:

 - Numerous distributed sensor/recorders within a highly-scalable “Federated” network architecture, for close coordination with a central Security / Network Operations Center.